melezhik/swat/README.md

 thus every swat route maps into Test::More test file with the list of asserts.
 Now all is ready for prove run.
 Internally \`prove -r \` command is issued to run tests and generate TAP report.
 That is it.

-Below is example hwo this looks like
+Below is example how this looks like

 ### project structure